Course Description

 ▪ Describe the Versal adaptive SoC architecture

-▪ Identify the different engines available in the Versal devices and what resources they contain
+▪ Identify the different compute resources available in the Versal devices

 ▪ Utilize the hardened blocks available in the Versal architecture